Zanskar; a new cycle touring and trekking mecca?

 It is a majestically scenic journey, here is my 2013 album from our drive:

-While a jeep safari to Kargil would be fun, ultimately fast access to Leh and the airport is what will bring tourists.
+While a jeep safari to Kargil would be fun, ultimately fast access between Zanskar and Leh by an airport is what will bring tourists.
 The third road arm also in progress is Lamayuru to Zangla which is partly built, with only Yelchung (near Lingshed) to Zangla to tackle, currently a bit ambitous to mountain-bike, and that has perhaps a four year timeline.
-Then with three quality feeder highways into Padum-Zanskar, the possibilities are amazing.
+Then with three quality feeder highways into Padum-Zanskar, the possibilities will be amazing.

 There is more too; the Rohtang tunnel is due to be finished at the end of 2019, after 25+ years, cutting out that horrible mess of a road over the pass, meaning a far smoother Manali-Darcha-Leh drive.

-So Zanskar really starts to look interesting as an adventure destination in its own right, although it will still be a beautiful day's drive from Leh.
+So in years to come, Zanskar really starts to look interesting as an adventure destination in its own right, although it will still be a beautiful day's drive from Leh.

 The striking Lamayuru Gompa - Jamie